 - A warm sleeping bag and a sleeping pad are a must if you go camping during autumn – you don’t want to get cold every night and eventually catch a cold or something worse.
 Luckily, you can easily find appropriately rated equipment that will guarantee protection from lower temperatures.

 - A high-quality tent will allow you not to worry about capricious weather.
-Choosing the best pop-up tent may be the decision of your life that will save your lots of time and effort – when you get to set up your tent, you’re usually already tired after a long day of hiking or other activities.
+Choosing the best pop-up tent may be the decision of your life that will save you lots of time and effort – when you get to set up your tent, you’re usually already tired after a long day of hiking or other activities.

-- Cooking gear will be the same as in the case of a summer camping trip, but it becomes essential when you camp in fall.
+- Cooking gear will be the same as in the case of a summer camping trip, but it becomes essential when you camp in the fall.
 You will be craving a hot meal or drink in the chilly morning more than ever – you may also want to have a hot water bottle with you for the night.

 - First aid kit is the most important thing you should always bring whenever and wherever you go.
 Be sure it’s complete at all times – you can also add some warmers or emergency blankets.